The Data-Driven Censored Newsvendor Problem: Computational Experiments

-In addition to reporting all policies' worst-case regret, as defined in \Cref{def:min_regret}, we report {\it relative} regret metrics, depending on the regime of identifiability: \begin{itemize} \item {\em Unidentifiable regime}: When $\Gminus(\lambda) < \rho$, we are interested in all policies' performance relative to the unidentifiable ordering quantity $\qcrit_G$, which is minimax optimal in this regime.
-Specifically, we report:
+We report the following metrics, depending on the regime of identifiability: \begin{itemize} \item {\em Unidentifiable regime}: When $\Gminus(\lambda) < \rho$, we are interested in all policies' performance relative to the unidentifiable ordering quantity $\qcrit_G$, which is minimax optimal in this regime.
+Specifically, we report $\Regret(q^\pi)-\risk$, and its relative counterpart:

-\item {\em Identifiable regime}: When $\Gminus(\lambda) \geq \rho$, we are interested {in} all policies' performance relative to the optimal newsvendor quantity $\qopt_G$.
-Specifically, we report:
+In this case, reporting $\Regret(q^\pi)-\risk$ instead of $\Regret(q^\pi)$ allows us to set aside the unavoidable loss that {\it any} policy incurs in the unidentifiable regime.
+This metric therefore allows us to quantify various policies' ability to learn the minimax optimal ordering quantity. \item {\em Identifiable regime}: When $\Gminus(\lambda) \geq \rho$, we are interested {in} all policies' performance relative to the optimal newsvendor quantity $\qopt_G$.
+Specifically, we report the vanilla regret $C_G(q^\pi)-C_G(\qopt_G)$, and its relative counterpart: